 Wide range of positions available, with clear helpful listings which show whether they’re remote, fixed contract, part time or full time.
 There are some positions here which may be suited to people new to writing, and also a range of jobs which require broad experience for later on in your writing career.

 Getting into freelance writing will be an evolving process.
 Maybe you’re starting out writing a personal blog alongside a full time job, and considering how to grow your passion for writing into a bigger income stream.
 Or perhaps you’re a few steps further on and looking to turn some occasional writing work into a full time career.
 There are many options out there - both in terms of resources to learn and grow your craft, and ways to find paid work which can prove professionally and financially rewarding.
+You can also create and send your invoices by using our downloadable free invoice templates, or use one of the freelance contract templates.

 Don’t forget to put basic building blocks in place early, such as having a great portfolio and sample writing, and a simple but effective account to receive payments from employers, no matter where in the world they are.
 Check out the borderless multi-currency account from TransferWise to avoid excessive bank fees, and make sure you see as much of your money as possible.